Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Shoulder dystocia in BBC's “This is Going to Hurt”

-As a solicitor specialising in medical negligence litigation, I was interested to watch “This is Going to Hurt”, the BBC drama based on the bestselling memoir of Adam Kay, in his role as a junior doctor in obstetrics and gynaecology.
+As a solicitor specialising in medical negligence litigation, I was interested in watching “This is Going to Hurt”, the BBC drama based on the bestselling memoir of Adam Kay, in his role as a junior doctor in obstetrics and gynaecology.
 This was particularly pertinent to me given the significant number of cases relating to pregnancy, childbirth, and neonatal care that we, as a specialist firm handle.

-The drama is obviously from the perspective of the medical staff and highlights the difficulties they face on a daily basis including difficult patients, long hours, lack of resources, and the hierarchical and often strained relations between NHS staff.
+The drama is obviously from the perspective of the medical staff and highlights the difficulties they face daily including difficult patients, long hours, lack of resources, and the hierarchical and often strained relations between NHS staff.
 Whilst it is humorous, and poignant and undoubtedly aspects have been exaggerated for dramatic effect, it is based on the diaries of a real junior doctor.
-It also depicts some serious, frightening, life and death situations within the healthcare setting.
+It also depicts some serious, frightening, life-and-death situations within the healthcare setting

 Whilst one might question the accuracy of the depiction of shoulder dystocia in this BBC drama, it can only be a positive in that it shines a light on this relatively unknown obstetric complication and hopefully raises awareness of brachial plexus palsy, Erb’s Palsy.